 1. Provision for Credit Losses (PCL) Ratio

-The provision for credit losses is an amount a bank sets aside to cover loans they believe will not be collectable.
+The provision for credit losses (PCL) is an amount a bank sets aside to cover loans they believe will not be collectible.
 By having an amount set aside, the bank is more protected from insolvency.
 The PCL ratio measures the provision for credit losses as a percentage of net loans and acceptances.
-This allows for investors or regulators to gauge the riskiness of loans the bank has written in comparison to peers.
-As risky loans lead to higher PCL and a higher PCL ratio
+It allows investors or regulators to assess the riskiness of loans written by the bank in comparison to peers.
+Risky loans lead to a higher PCL and thus, a higher PCL ratio.

 The formula for provision for credit losses ratio is: